-Researchers found significant association between age at time of first drink and problem behaviors.
-However, they only found it among those who had been intoxicated.
+Researchers found a link between age at time of first drink and problem behaviors.
+But they only found it among those who had been intoxicated.
 It didn’t exist among those who had never been drunk.

 The authors concluded that age of first drink is not a risk factor for problem behaviors at age 15.
 On the other hand, early age of intoxication is a risk factor.

-In addition, they found no relationship between age at first drink and age at first intoxication.
+Also they found no link between age at first drink and age at first intoxication.

-Resources: Age at First Intoxication More Important than Age at First Drink
+Resources: Age at First Intoxication vs. Age at First Drink